WhiteFang033/Sankat-Prabandh-Vaani/README.md

 - Vedansh ( example@gmail.com )
 - Raghava ( example@gmail.com )

+  Note: The backend is not yet deployed and hence doesn't have an email verification system and hence would accept any string for login credentials.

 <br> <br>
 by Whitehat rookies <br> <br>
 Vedansh, Shashank, Garvv, Vihar, Raghava